-On behalf of your Board of Directors it is a great honour for me to present to you our annual report and financial statements for the year ended September 2020.
-This has been an unprecedented year in terms of the changes that the Covid-19 pandemic has brought to the way we live our lives.
-This Virtual AGM, a first for us, is one of the many ways in which we continue to stay in touch with you, our members.
+On behalf of your Board of Directors, it is a great honour for me to present to you our annual report and financial statements for the year ended September 2021.
+The Covid 19 pandemic continues to have an impact in the way we live our lives.
+This Virtual AGM, is one of the many ways in which we continue to stay in touch with you, our members.
 While we cannot be together in person tonight, we hope that our investment in the improvement of our digital and online services means that we can continue to engage with you and provide services that make a positive difference in your lives.